 Really think about that.

-I can guarantee that.
 I’ve seen that deer-in-the-headlights look with many, many dads during labor.
 They feel worthless and want to fix it.

 And Mary.
 Desperate, vulnerable, alone, scared, in pain.
 In labor, a very intimate thing, in front of a man she hardly knows.
 A man she may not have even grown to love yet.